There are so many incredible day trips from Johannesburg that can enrich your trip to the city!

 - Rainy season in Johannesburg is during our summer months (November to March).

-It tends to get flooded during summer in Gauteng and I recommend heading to traveling from Johannesburg to Cape Town, as the mother city has less rain in summer.
+It tends to get flooded during summer in Gauteng and I recommend traveling from Johannesburg to Cape Town, as the mother city has less rain in summer.

 The Best Day Trips from Johannesburg